Skip to Content

 If you’re visiting for the first time, make sure to take the tour of the mansion for context and little-known information about George Eastman’s life and mission.

-2) Enjoy the Strong Museum of Play
+2) Experience the Strong Museum of Play

 They do a great job of documenting the history of toys for anyone with a sense of nostalgia.
 It is a place where learning and playing go hand-in-hand.